-Looking back even a decade ago, food sensitivities was not the hot topic that it is today, and going back 50 years ago, it was virtually unheard of.
+Food sensitivities are dramatically on the rise and the same can be said for skin disorders.
+Looking back even a decade ago, being sensitive to some kinds of food was not the hot topic that it is today.
+Going back 50 years ago, it was virtually unheard of!

 The big picture is that there are typically multiple food sensitivities in a single individual with this problem.
 It’s very rare that I see people with just one food sensitivity in my practice, which is much different than a true food allergy.